devsmn/Athena/README.md

 ## Build slim interop library via gradle
 Navigate to the `native` subfolder of the java module (e.g `./documentscanner/native/)` and run `.\gradlew.bat assembleRelease` to build the binaries.
 Run `.\gradlew.bat build --refresh-dependencies` to refresh dependencies.

+## Java source files
+Ensure that java source files are located in the related native folder.
+Adding them to the runtime binding project will place the files in the wrong directory.
+Instead, create them manually and add them as a **link** to the project.